The Financial Analyst must follow the changes in the markets

 - Investment projects: selection criteria and the real options approach.

-- Financing methods: quasi-equity, bond financing, negotiable debt securities, IPOs, venture capital.
+- Financing methods: quasi-equity, bond financing, negotiable debt securities, initial public offerings, venture capital.

 - The principles and scope of corporate tax (IS), tax optimization within a group.